RenderKit/oidn/README.md

 The number of samples per pixel should be padded with leading zeros to have a fixed number of digits.
-If the reference image is not explicitly named as such (e.g. `ref`, `reference`), the image with the most samples per pixel will be considered the reference.
+If the reference image is not explicitly named as such (i.e. has the number of samples instead), the image with the most samples per pixel will be considered the reference.

 The following image features are supported: